AnChainAI/Blog_Formal_Verfication/blog_soda_fv.md

 #### Where Is The Bug ?!

 The buggy variable was ***amount*** in line 193 of [WETHCalculator.sol](https://github.com/soda-finance/soda-contracts/blob/master/contracts/calculators/WETHCalculator.sol).
-According to Soda.Finance blog, this variable should be replaced by ***lockedAmount***, which is exactly how the Soda team fixed this bug in line 300 of [WETHCalculatorFixed.sol](https://github.com/soda-finance/soda-contracts/blob/master/contracts/calculators/WETHCalculatorFixed.sol)
+According to the Soda.Finance blog, this variable should be replaced by ***lockedAmount***, which is exactly how the Soda team fixed this bug in line 300 of [WETHCalculatorFixed.sol](https://github.com/soda-finance/soda-contracts/blob/master/contracts/calculators/WETHCalculatorFixed.sol)

 ```mathematica
 uint256 maximumLoan = loanInfo[_loanId].amount.mul(loanInfo[_loanId].maximumLTV).div(LTV_BASE);